 yes fifth course option

-attendance/participation, short assignments, midterm project, and either a 12-page final paper or a project with supplementary paper (length to be determined in consultation with the instructor).
+attendance/participation, intermittent GLOW posts and short assignments (2 pgs or less), midterm project, and either a 12-page final paper or a project with supplementary paper (length to be determined in consultation with the instructor).

 open to all students; familiarity with musical terminology is helpful but not required

 This is a hybrid course, with the majority of the classes taking place remotely.
 The character and frequency of in-person class sessions will depend on the size of the class and the number of students taking part in the in-person option.

 Difference, Power, and Equity

 This course is cross-listed and the prefixes carry the following divisional credit:

 This course critically examines the ways in which music constructs and reflects gendered and sexual identities in intersectional space.
 We discuss how normative viewpoints come to be accepted and interpreted as 'natural,' and how musicians and audiences have maneuvered within and against those socio-political expectations.
 Music and readings span a wide range of sources--elite, popular, counter-cultural; from Euro-American sources to genres hailing from Brazil, Korea, and India.